waseemingly/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 #### Delete client : `delete-client`

-Deletes client in the address book.
+> Deletes client in the address book and their respective list.

-Format: `delete-client INDEX`
+**Format:** `delete-client INDEX`

-Example of usage: `delete-client 3`
+**Example of usage:** `delete-client 3`

+**Constraints:**
+1. `INDEX` cannot be greater than the number of clients in the list

+Upon executing the above command,
-* Deletes third client in the client list from the client list and from the address book.
+* The third client in the client list is deleted from the list and from the address book.

 When command succeeds, CLI shows:
 ```